 On July 21, 2021 Cohen Milstein and the Washington Lawyers Committee for Civil Rights and Urban Affairs filed a lawsuit in the Superior Court of the District of Columbia on behalf of the Park 7 Tenant Union and three individual tenants of Park 7 Apartments, an affordable housing apartment building located in Northeast, Washington D.C., against the property’s owner, Park 7 Residential LP, and its management company, 3801 Management LP, which are owned and operated by Christopher Donatelli.
-Plaintiffs allege that Defendants have violated their “right to organize,” which is protected under the District of Columbia’s Right of Tenants to Organize Act of 2006 D.C.
+Plaintiffs allege that defendants violated their “right to organize,” which is protected under the District of Columbia’s Right of Tenants to Organize Act of 2006 D.C.
 Code § 42-3505.06.

 On October 18, 2021, the parties signed and submitted to the court a Consent Agreement, where they agreed to terms by which the Tenant Union could freely meet and post and disseminate tenant union literature without fear of retaliation.
 On May 25, 2022, the case was settled for a confidential figure.